Yan-Oliveira/doc-fao/content/advanced-escalations/admin/communication-notifications/ticket-notifications.rst

 2. Go to the system configuration and enable ``Daemon::SchedulerCronTaskManager::Task###TriggerEscalationStartEvents`` setting.
 It will allow the generic agent to run the module in charge to start the advanced escalations events.
 3. Go to the administrator interface and open the *Ticket Notifications* module to configure the notifications.
-4. Configure the notification and change text by using new the notifications smart tags provided by this packages and described above.
+4. Configure the notification and change text by using the new notification smart tags provided by this package and described above.

 Escalation Events